-The above all served throughout 2019 and through to the date of these consolidated financial statements.
-Philippe Delpal retired from the Board on 16 August 2019.
+The above all served throughout 2020 and through to the date of these consolidated financial statements.

 The Company's Articles of Association include regulations for the retirement by rotation of Directors at each annual general meeting.
-These regulations will operate in 2020 on the basis of the composition of the Board at the relevant date.
+These regulations will operate in 2021 on the basis of the composition of the Board at the relevant date.